kulagins/disk-dynamic-scheduler/extlibs/googletest/docs/reference/testing.md

 `::testing::TestEventListener`

 The interface for tracing execution of tests.
-The methods below are listed in the order the corresponding events are fired.
+The methods below are listed in the order the corresponding eventsOnProc are fired.

 #### Public Methods {#TestEventListener-public}